 In the early 70's alot of people struggled financially and needed money even to go to the doctors.
 There was no mediare and no bulk billing clinics.
 As Dad worked alot, the car would be with him so Mum would have to walk a long way to get to the doctors.
 It was located on the Princes Highway in Dandenong and she would have more than one of us in the pusher or in her arms or both, but she never ever complained.

 There weren't alot of the big supermarkets that there are now, but they did have this awesome Coles Variety Store in Lonsdale Street, Dandenong.
 It had everything that you could think of in there.
-I can remember you'd go down this wooden ramp which was slanted down to the caferteria section.
+I can remember at the back of the store you'd go down this wooden ramp which was slanted down to the cafeteria section.
 We would try to run down it.
 I can remember Mum and Dad would take us there and they had this amazing fried flake in the caferteria that she would get for us sometimes.
 It had an amazing crunch and was so delicious that I can still taste it now.
 Yum!

 Dad would get his haircut in the Vanity Arcade which was only a few doors up from Coles.
-There, they had a photo booth.
-Times were tough a little, but we did manage to convince them to get a photo in there.
+There, they had a photo booth and even though times were a little tough, we did manage to convince them to get a photo in there.
 It wasn't cheap, but they always tried to keep us happy.
 Dad had also been in the same booth with his friends when he had first arrived in Dandenong so that was pretty special.

 Mum tells me that there was a big bacon factory in Dandenong and that her brother had worked there.
 I do remember going to my Nonna's every Saturday night and seeing this lit up pig on top of the factory.
 He would take off his hat three times.
 I knew we were nearly there when I would see it.
 Sadly when the factory closed, piggy went into storage.
 Thankfully someone found it, cleaned him all up and have placed him high on top of the Dandenong Market for all to see him.
 I'm happy they did as it was a big part of the Dandenong history and now my boys can see him too.